 Comparison with other attack strategies.
-We examine two alternatives: the simple microphone-based power attack (Section 4.3.2) and peak-aware random power attacks (Random-P).
+We examine two alternatives: the simple microphone-based power attack (Section 4.3.2) and random power attacks.
 In microphone-based power attacks, we take the average of the noise energy recorded by the four microphones (also with a high-pass filter applied) and compare it against an attack triggering threshold: if higher than the threshold, then attack.
-In Random-P, the attacker is assumed to have the knowledge of the probability of attack opportunities during different hours of a day, although this information is rarely available in practice.
-Then, the attacker distributes its total number of attacks (i.e., total amount of time it attacks) to each hour in proportion to the probability of attack opportunities during that hour.
-The details are presented in Appendix K. Fig. 16(a) shows the true positive rate at different percentages of attack times.
+In random attacks, the attacker launches attacks at random periods, with each attack lasting 10 minutes (default value of $T{attack}$ ).
+Fig. 16(a) shows the true positive rate at different percentages of attack times.
 We see that our proposed strategy significantly outperforms both microphone-based and random attack strategies.
 In Fig. 16(b), we see similar results for the precision of power attacks.
 Note that, while significantly worse than our proposed attack strategy, the microphone-based attack still has a reasonable true positive rate and precision.
 This is mainly because our experiment only has three benign tenants and hence the attenuation coefficients between different noise sources and the microphones do not differ very significantly.